kartoza/kartoza-rancher-catalogue/templates/geonode/README.md

 The Django framework used by GeoNode will run in production mode.
 For security reasons, it doesn't allow a hostname that is not described in the ALLOWED_HOSTS setting.
-Simply append your hostname into this setting located in `django.environment` key and `celery.environment` key.
+Simply append your hostname during initial setup of the catalogue service, or after deployment by putting the correct valye into this setting located in `django.environment` key and `celery.environment` keys - editable by performing an upgrade on the django and celery containers.
 Again, see the video at the top of this page for a demonstration of how you upgrade your services to set their settings.

+**When entering this value in the catalogue be sure to place the allowed hosts in quotes and separated by commas e.g. ``'host1','host'`` (you can use ip addresses too).**

 3. **Django SITEURL setting**

-Change this value into something your instance will be referenced from the network.
+Change this value into something your instance will be referenced from the internet.
-This settinng is located in `django.environment` key and `celery.environment` key.
+This setting is located in `django.environment` key and `celery.environment` key.
+Include the ``http://`` prefix too e.g. ``foo.com``

 4. **Nginx frontend port**